HeuristicPerson/bluetooth_2_hid/README.md

 ## 1. Introduction

-Convert a Raspberry Pi into a HID proxy that relays Bluetooth keyboard and mouse input to USB.
+Convert a Raspberry Pi into a HID relay that translates Bluetooth keyboard and mouse input to USB.
 Minimal configuration.
 Zero hassle.

-The issue with Bluetooth devices is that you usually can't use them to wake up sleeping devices, access the BIOS or OS select menu (GRUB).
-Some devices don't even have a (working) Bluetooth interface.
+The issue with Bluetooth devices is that you usually can't use them to:
+- wake up sleeping devices,
+- access the BIOS or OS select menu (e.g., GRUB),
+- access devices without Bluetooth interface (e.g., devices in a restricted environment or most KVM switches).

 Sounds familiar?
 Congratulations! **You just found the solution!**

+Linux's gadget mode allows a Raspberry Pi to act as USB HID (Human Interface Device).
+Essentially, for the host it appears like a regular USB keyboard or mouse.

 ## 2. Features